arifurrahman-devtools/potato-sdk/README.md

   * (Android) target architectures = armv7 and arm64
   * (Android) target API level = 31 (31 is needed for MAXSDK v5.4+)

   * (Android) Edit the android manifest according to the following image.
+But you can use `android:exported= "true"` to be on the safe side.
   ![splash screen control](readme_images/intent_filter_0.png)
   * (Android) Sign your application and create a signed build.
   * (Android) If you have an android manifest you should change the debuggable attribute to false